Funnel Builder Salary (Compensation Types + 8 Job Platforms)

 3. Percentage Rates

 A percentage rate is a commission-based pricing model where you get paid a certain percentage of the total cost of the funnel.
+This type of pricing is common in the marketing and advertising industry.

 For example, let’s say you’re working with a client who wants to pay 20% from every conversion they make through the funnel you build.